electron/trop/docs/manual-backports.md

 Backport of https://github.com/electron/electron/pull/21813
 ```

-If you raise a PR to a branch that isn't `master` or a release branch without including a valid reference as above, `trop` will create a
+If you raise a PR to a branch that isn't `main` or a release branch without including a valid reference as above, `trop` will create a
 "failed" check on that PR to prevent it being merged.

 ## Skipping Backport Checks